 Travelling Diva is a beautiful book with very well written recipes so easy to follow ( a must for everyone who loves to cook).
 Book aside Ritu Dalmia is a kind of person so simple and down to earth you never realise that you are speaking to a celebrity cook.
 She wowed us with three delicious dishes created from her newly released book.

 One of the recipes which I have tested and given a healthy makeover is “Paneer aur Dahi Kabab” which is a deep fried dish served with sweet and sour tamarind chutney.
-I tried it on non stick pan with just spray of oil and they turned out good.
-A healthy delicious and a protein rich meal/snack which you can enjoy without guilt.
+I tried it on a non-stick pan with just spray of oil and they turned out good.
+A healthy delicious and a protein-rich meal/snack which you can enjoy without guilt.

 - 250 g Paneer ( Indian cottage cheese)

 - 1 tsp Salt

 - 2 tsp olive oil Oil for spraying/